Python Good Starting

 my_project/

-β”œβ”€β”€ env/ # Virtual environment directory (should be excluded from version control)
+β”œβ”€β”€ env/ # Virtual environment directory (exclude from version control)

 β”œβ”€β”€ requirements.txt # List of project dependencies